What is a Golf Course Superintendent?

 - Oversee employees in safe operation and maintenance of mechanical and power equipment

-- Develop annual budget and plans for maintenance of the course
+- Develop annual budgets and plans for maintenance of the course

 - Schedule maintenance practices around member play to minimize disruption to members